speedment/speedment/README.md

 	</dependency>
 ```

 N.B.
-Speedment is not yet on Maven Central Repository so you can't use it in your pom yet...
+Speedment is not yet on Maven Central Repository so you can't use it in your pom yet unless you manually build and install it.